maliardic/maliardic/README.md

 - 👋 Hi, I’m @maliardic
-- 👀 I’m interested in ANGULAR, HTML, CSS, JS, PHP, GO, Java
+- 👀 I’m interested in ANGULAR, HTML, CSS, JS, PHP, GO, Java, .net Core
 - 🌱 I’m currently learning GO
 - 📫 How to reach me maliardic@yahoo.com
+- I'm also a graphic designer
+- Mathematician

 <!---
 maliardic/maliardic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.